syedadeel2/G-PHP/README.md

 > Example responses

-> Returns the message and api key for newly created application. you have to pass g-api-key in header in order to manage store.
+> Returns the message and api key for the newly created application.
+You have to pass g-api-key in the header to manage the store.

 ``` json
 {